by Stella Shepard, June 30, 2016

 Contact Futurpreneur Canada’s Atlantic regional office at 902-407-7709.
 Visit www.futurpreneur.ca.

-Innovation PEI recognizes the value of small business, and focuses its efforts to assist in the growth of our local businesses through the Business Development and Integration Division.
+Innovation PEI recognizes the value of local businesses and focuses its efforts to assist in their growth through various funding supports.

 Island Advance is an initiative of the Greater Charlottetown Area Chamber of Commerce designed to advance PEI’s economy by celebrating, supporting, and encouraging entrepreneurship.
 Activities include:

 - Showcase local entrepreneurial success stories